How to Protect Nature's Ecosystems

 You may have heard the phrase ‘think global, act local’ when applied to food.
 Buying local produce and relying less on conglomerated food industries is definitely helpful in conserving our world's resources.
 We can also apply this mindset to many different areas of our lives.
 It is especially important when we think of the amount of water and energy we use.

 For example, many of us take it for granted that we have clean water and an endless supply of electricity.
-There are parts of the world where clean water is scarce and one source claims that 40% of the world does not have access to clean fuels for cooking[1].
+There are parts of the world where clean water is scarce, and one source claims that 40% of the world does not have access to clean fuels for cooking[1].
 By reducing our impact in the places with more, we can help those with less.
 Here are some practical tips to do so:

 Reduce, reuse and recycle - the three ‘Rs’

 The famous initiative of the rule of the 3 Rs of ecology was proposed by the environmentalist NGO Greenpeace.
-It has since been spread around the world, becoming a maxim which is applied to larger societies, as well as the individual.
+It has since been spread around the world, becoming a maxim that is applied to larger societies, as well as the individual.
 For those of us who want to know how to protect nature, the three Rs are a basic guiding principle.
 Here are some practical ways we can apply it to our everyday lives:

 Respect and conserve species and ecosystems

 Environmental education brings us closer to the essential values for loving and respecting nature.
-We can only do this through knowledge, appreciation and conservation of each of various ecosystems and the individuals which live within them.
+We can only do this through knowledge, appreciation, and conservation of each of various ecosystems and the individuals which live within them.

-Wherever you go, you must put in place certain actions to conserve and respect ecosystems, animals and plants, such as:
+Wherever you go, you must put in place certain actions to conserve and respect ecosystems, animals, and plants, such as:

 Why protect nature?